qi-yu/rhetorical-framing-explorator/README.md

 ## Run the App
 Run ```docker compose up``` to start the app.

 If the code has been changed, run ```docker compose build``` to rebuild the services.

+## Cite *RheFrame*
+Official BibTex coming soon.
+This App is to be published in:

+*Yu, Qi.
+2024.
+Towards an In-Depth Automated Framing Detection: Synergizing NLP Techniques and Formal Pragmatic Models.
+Ph.D. thesis, University of Konstanz.*